alberti42/obsidian-plugins-annotations/README.md

 # Obsidian Plugins Annotations

-Obsidian Plugin Comment is a plugin for [Obsidian](https://obsidian.md) that allows users to add personal annotations to each installed plugin.
+Obsidian Plugins Annotations is a plugin for [Obsidian](https://obsidian.md) that allows users to add personal annotations to each installed plugin.
 This is particularly useful for keeping track of why certain plugins are installed and their specific use cases.

 ## Features